Escondido Valley AVA: Climate

 the pressurized drip system.
 The petition included two letters from Terry Wigham of the U.S. Department of Agriculture's Soil Conservation Service which describe the well water within the viticultural area as lower in total dissolved solids, and therefore higher in quality, than well water elsewhere within Pecos County.
+The USDA plant hardiness zone is 8b.

 Viticulture

 The region was home to extensive vineyards during the days of Ste.
 Genevieve.
 However, changes in ownership and financial troubles over the decades resulted in the abandonment of the area's vineyards.
 According to one wine expert, only a few hundred acres of vines survive today from the initial investment.
 Although Ste.
-Genevieve Winery still exists outside the AVA, the potential of the Escondido Valley remains largely untapped.
-This presents a challenge and an opportunity for the future of Texas viticulture and potential to produce some of the best Texas wine, given its terroir.
-The Texas Hill Country AVA is already a popular destination for vinophiles and the Escondido Valley AVA has the potential to become popular again as the Texas High Plains AVA or any of the other Texan AVAs.
+Genevieve Winery still exists outside the AVA, the Escondido Valley is largely empty today, despite its well-suited topography, soil and climate.
+The Texas Hill Country AVA is a popular destination for vinophiles and the Escondido Valley AVA has the potential to become lucrative as the Texas High Plains AVA or any of the other Texan AVAs.